 What are some common uses of the procedure?

 People who suffer from either acute or chronic pain might have a nerve block injection to achieve temporary pain relief.
 Often, such pain originates from the spine, but other areas commonly affected include the neck, buttocks, legs, and arms.
 Delivering a nerve block injection allows a damaged nerve time to heal itself from a state of constant irritation.
 Additionally, nerve blocks can provide diagnostic information to the doctor.
 By performing a nerve block and then monitoring how you respond, your doctor may determine the cause or source of the pain and plan further treatment.

 Usually, a nerve block requires no special preparation.

 You may need to change into a gown for the procedure.

-You will probably be asked to use the restroom before the procedure.
+The doctor will probably ask you to use the restroom before the procedure.

-You will then be positioned on your stomach, back or side on a special fluoroscopic or CT table that will give the doctor easiest access to the injection site(s).
-The nurse will help to make you as comfortable as possible, both during and after the procedure.
+You lie on your stomach, back or side on a special fluoroscopic or CT table.
+This will give the doctor easiest access to the injection site(s).
+The nurse or technologist will help to make you as comfortable as possible, both during and after the procedure.

 What does the equipment look like?

-A small needle will be inserted through the skin and directed towards the injection site.
+The doctor will insert a small needle through the skin and direct it towards the injection site.
 A small amount of contrast material may be used to confirm needle placement in the appropriate location.
-The injection itself will be administered with a syringe much like one that would be used for a routine vaccination.
+The injection itself will use a syringe much like one that would be used for a routine vaccination.
 The doctor will fill the syringe from a small vial of medication.
-The type of medication used depends on individual patient needs.
+The type of medication your doctor uses will depend on your individual needs.

 This exam typically uses a radiographic table, one or two x-ray tubes, and a video monitor.
 Fluoroscopy converts x-rays into video images.
 Doctors use it to watch and guide procedures.
 The x-ray machine and a detector suspended over the exam table produce the video.